foxpass/freeradius-datadog-metrics/README.md

 ## Installation

+Prerequisites:

+* A working installation of FreeRADIUS.
+* `radclient` installed on the server that will be running the custom check.
+(On Ubuntu, at least, this is installed with the FreeRADIUS server.)

+To install:

 1. [Configure a status server](https://wiki.freeradius.org/config/Status) on your FreeRADIUS installation.
 1. Configure the Datadog Agent to collect stats (assuming the agent is already installed):
     1. Copy `freeradius.py` to `/etc/datadog-agent/checks.d/`.